RayalaNK/DisasterResponsePipeline/README.md

 **Acknowledgements**

-Figure Eight for providing pre-labeled messages dataset
+> Figure Eight for providing pre-labeled messages dataset

-Author
-Naresh Rayala

 **Copyright and License**
-Code is released under the MIT License.
+> Code is released under the MIT License.